mongodb/docs-compass/source/includes/schema-export-format-standard.rst

    * - ``items``
      - document
      - Metadata about elements in array fields.
-Each subdocument may contain fields like ``type``.
+Metadata appears as embedded subschemas.
 For details, see the `official JSON docs <https://json-schema.org/draft/2020-12/json-schema-core#section-10.3.1.2>`_.